 This one is a map displaying the location of universities in the US.
 The colors correspond to the level of online collaboration activity (logarithm of the number of adds, edits and deletes, aggregated at the university level), while the size of the circle is proportional to the number of academics at a given university.
 When hovering over a point, you can see information about that university (name, location, rural/urban index for the location, …).

 This one displays multiple histograms at once, for the number of citations accrued by four different groups of papers.
 In particular, these papers are references contained in a collection of (top) PLoS papers (Public Library of Science), and I separated them into four categories, according to the number of citations accrued.
-The full (dotted) lines indicate the medians (means) of the
+The full (dotted) lines indicate the medians (means) of the corresponding distributions.

 This bar plot is showing the result from a bootstrapping procedure.
 It aims at determining whether the amount of ‘Top’ or ‘Bottom’ references, used by ‘Top’ and ‘Bottom’ papers is what could be expected from a random selection of available references at the time of publication (Null Model).
 Here, I define Top (Bottom) as the 10% most (least) cited papers or references in the set.
 We find that top papers use a higher-than-expected fraction of top references (pink bars on the right), and lower-than-expected fraction of bottom references (blue bars on the right).
 The exact opposite is true for bottom papers and their references.
 Click & drag to zoom in.